nk-square/laravel-otp/README.md

 ```
 php artisan otp:mail MyOtp --markdown=emails.my-otp
 ```
-Inside the markdown file that you have created(resources/emails/my-otp.blade.php) you can simply access the otp via the $otp variable
+Inside the markdown file that you have created(resources/emails/my-otp.blade.php) you can simply access the otp code via the $code variable
 ```
 @component('mail::message')
 # OTP Verification